robinsimonklein/confined/README.md

-# CONFINED
+# CONFINED SINCE WHEN
 [![Netlify Status](https://api.netlify.com/api/v1/badges/3dcd2254-6385-4583-af32-020848a896d6/deploy-status)](https://app.netlify.com/sites/confined/deploys)

-[CONFINED](https://confined.netlify.com) is a personal initiative whose goal is simply show out how long the world's population has been confined.
+[CONFINED SINCE WHEN](https://confines-depuis-quand.com) is a personal initiative whose goal is simply show out how long the world's population has been confined.
 It was created in the context of the global COVID19 epidemic of 2019-20.

 ## Sources :
 - [Wikipedia](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic)